 - 2.3 The Capital Financing Requirement (CFR) is the total historic outstanding capital expenditure which has not yet been paid for from either revenue or capital resources.
 It is essentially a measure of the Counciul's underlying borrowing need.
-Any capital expenditure above, which has not immediately been paid for, will increase the CFR. - 2.4 The CFR includes any long-term liabilities (e.g. PFI schemes, finance leases).
-Whilst these increase the CFR, and therefore the Council's borrowing requirement, these types of schemes include a borrowing facility and so the Council is not required to separetely borrow for these schemes.
-The Council currently has £168m of such schemes within the CFR. - 2.5 The Council is asked to approve the CFR projections below:
+Any capital expenditure above, which has not immediately been paid for, will increase the CFR. - 2.4 The CFR does not increase indefinitely, as the minimum revenue provision (MRP) is a statutory annual revenue charge which broadly reduces the borrowing need in line with each assets life. - 2.5 The CFR includes any long-term liabilities (e.g. PFI schemes, finance leases).
+Whilst these increase the CFR, and therefore the Council's borrowing requirement, these types of schemes include a borrowing facility and so the

+Council is not required to separetely borrow for these schemes.
+The Council currently has £162m of such schemes within the CFR.

+2.6 The Council is asked to approve the CFR projections below: